VL E-Governance & IT Solutions Ltd leads gainers in 'B' group

-Abans Financial Services Ltd, Novartis India Ltd, Centum Electronics Ltd and BLB Ltd are among the other gainers in the BSE's 'B' group today, 20 February 2026.
+Solara Active Pharma Sciences Ltd Partly Paidup, XT Global Infotech Ltd, Avadh Sugar & Energy Ltd and Foseco India Ltd are among the other gainers in the BSE's 'B' group today, 27 February 2026.

-Abans Financial Services Ltd, Novartis India Ltd, Centum Electronics Ltd and BLB Ltd are among the other gainers in the BSE's 'B' group today, 20 February 2026.
+Solara Active Pharma Sciences Ltd Partly Paidup, XT Global Infotech Ltd, Avadh Sugar & Energy Ltd and Foseco India Ltd are among the other gainers in the BSE's 'B' group today, 27 February 2026.

-VL E-Governance & IT Solutions Ltd surged 19.94% to Rs 17.32 at 20-Feb-2026 EOD IST.
+VL E-Governance & IT Solutions Ltd surged 19.94% to Rs 15.64 at 27-Feb-2026 EOD IST.
 The stock was the biggest gainer in the BSE's 'B' group.
-On the BSE, 7.47 lakh shares were traded on the counter so far as against the average daily volumes of 1.43 lakh shares in the past one month.
+On the BSE, 3.32 lakh shares were traded on the counter so far as against the average daily volumes of 2.45 lakh shares in the past one month.

-Abans Financial Services Ltd soared 15.92% to Rs 233.
+Solara Active Pharma Sciences Ltd Partly Paidup soared 18.93% to Rs 348.
 The stock was the second biggest gainer in 'B' group.
-On the BSE, 0 shares were traded on the counter so far as against the average daily volumes of 14179 shares in the past one month.
+On the BSE, 1 shares were traded on the counter so far as against the average daily volumes of 1139 shares in the past one month.

-Novartis India Ltd spiked 14.43% to Rs 950.25.
+XT Global Infotech Ltd spiked 17.24% to Rs 38.9.
 The stock was the third biggest gainer in 'B' group.
-On the BSE, 8.22 lakh shares were traded on the counter so far as against the average daily volumes of 17776 shares in the past one month.
+On the BSE, 82735 shares were traded on the counter so far as against the average daily volumes of 2666 shares in the past one month.

-Centum Electronics Ltd jumped 14.22% to Rs 2623.45.
+Avadh Sugar & Energy Ltd spurt 11.13% to Rs 370.5.
 The stock was the fourth biggest gainer in 'B' group.
-On the BSE, 35572 shares were traded on the counter so far as against the average daily volumes of 5040 shares in the past one month.
+On the BSE, 12015 shares were traded on the counter so far as against the average daily volumes of 2938 shares in the past one month.

-BLB Ltd added 13.33% to Rs 20.4.
+Foseco India Ltd advanced 11.00% to Rs 5245.
 The stock was the fifth biggest gainer in 'B' group.
-On the BSE, 1.05 lakh shares were traded on the counter so far as against the average daily volumes of 26852 shares in the past one month.
+On the BSE, 788 shares were traded on the counter so far as against the average daily volumes of 64 shares in the past one month.

 Powered by Capital Market - Live News